victorjoh/valid-draughts-moves/README.md

 example images below, we assume that white starts from the bottom and black starts from the top.
 A single turn has the following rules:

-1. Pieces (men and kings) can only move on the dark squares, i.e. the white squares are always empty.
+1. Pieces (men and kings) can only move on the dark squares, in other words the white squares are always empty.

 2. Men can only move one space diagonally forward per turn (with the exception of capturing).